philschatz/accessible-engine/README.md

 In order to make games accesible there are a few restrictions that need to be placed on game development.

 See [./src/akurra/](./src/akurra/) for the first few levels of https://akurra-game.com .
-The code still needs a little :soap: :water: :sparkles: TLC so [./docs.md](./docs.md) is a better place to start if you are interested in how a game is built.
+The code still needs a little :soap: :droplet: :sparkles: TLC so [./docs.md](./docs.md) is a better place to start if you are interested in how a game is built.

 ## Sprites & Animations